-Before you jump in and start making a bunch of changes and maybe hiring a website design team, take a step back and make sure to determine which areas of your website are lacking.
-That's where this article comes in.
+Before you jump in and start making a bunch of changes — or hiring a website design team — take a step back and make sure to determine which areas of your website are lacking.
 We've outlined 9 signs of a bad website to help you pinpoint problem areas on your own company site.

 Key Factors of Website Performance